AnthonyBliss1/apts-go/README.md

 ***For Linux and MacOS***

-GO APTS is an adaptation of my apartments-api written in Python.
+Go Apts is an adaptation of my apartments-api written in Python.
 I'm currently learning Go and think it's a great lesson to translate an existing project.

 The application contains two routes: `GET /apts` and `POST /chat`, requires one query param: `url`, and returns the available units.
 (Only `/apts` is enabled by default)